2025 White Oak Acorn Collection Kicks Off October 15th in Tennessee

 Collected acorns will be sent to the East Tennessee Nursery in Delano, where they will be planted and grown into seedlings for future distribution across the state through public sales and reforestation programs.

-Through this effort, Tennesseans can help conserve the ecological and economic benefits of white oak for future generations—ensuring healthy forests, wildlife habitats, and sustainable wood products for years to come.
+Through this effort, Tennesseans can help secure the ecological and economic benefits of white oak for future generations—ensuring healthy forests, wildlife habitats, and sustainable wood products for years to come.

 For more information, collection instructions, or to locate your nearest cooler, visit www.tnforestry.com.